leangjia/blender_docs/manual/modeling/modifiers/deform/warp.rst

 *************

-The *Warp* modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the "from" and "to" regions, with options for using a falloff curve, texture and/or vertex group.
+The *Warp* modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the "from" and "to" regions.

 .. figure:: /images/modeling_modifiers_deform_warp_example.png
    :align: center